jurajbujdoso/pluto-revD-tcxo-replacement/README.md

 Use the heat station to distribute heat on soldering paste.
 I used 350"C and air flow in range of 10%.
 I recommend to keep heat resistant tape on pcb during soldering.
 It prevents from demage of other parts and does not allow soldering paste to move to unwanted direction.
 ![soldered](po-vymene.jpg)

 It is huge help to have electronic microsope or magnify glasses during procedure.
+I just use black pen marker to create more visible dot on smd oscillator for better aligment.